 What facilities are provided at the house?

-Work facilities include two work desks, two office chairs, a printer, and a wifi connection.
-A data projector and a TV are also provided.
-We also have a long table, up to 25 folding chairs, and 8 folding tables that can be used for group activities and public events.
+Work facilities include two work desks, two office chairs, a printer, and a WiFi connection.
+A hard-wired media system with mic, projector, and projection screen is available for events and educational tours.
+We also have a long dining table with six upholstered dining chairs, up to 25 folding chairs, and 8 folding tables that can be used for group activities and public events.

 Writers-in-residence should supply their own computers and other working equipment, including printer paper and toner cartridges.